rustadadam/PF-GAP/notes.md

 3. Can get the test proximities now for the following functions
     a.
 Rocket
     b.
 RDST
+4. Added a plotting function for the k-fold results
+5.

 ## Possibilities to expand the project
 1. Using an imputation method to classify the NaNs and the following.